cv4ever/FxTT-MT4-Free/README.md

 # FxTT-MT4-Free
-Free Indicators and Expert Advisors from https://www.forextradingtools.eu/
+Free Indicators and Expert Advisors for Metatrader 4 from https://www.forextradingtools.eu/